 Unless noted otherwise, node and masters within a major version are forward and backward compatible across one minor version, so upgrading your cluster should go smoothly.
 However, you should not run mismatched versions longer than necessary to upgrade the entire cluster.

-When using the automated upgrade method, there are two strategies you can take for performing the OpenShift Origin cluster upgrade: in-place upgrades or blue-green delpoyments.
-When using the manual upgrade method, an in-place upgrade is described.
+There are two strategies you can take for performing the OpenShift Origin cluster upgrade: in-place upgrades or blue-green delpoyments.

 With in-place upgrades, the cluster upgrade is performed on all hosts in a single, running cluster: first masters and then nodes.
 Pods are evacuated off of nodes and recreated on other running nodes before a node upgrade begins; this helps reduce downtime of user applications.

 The blue-green deployment upgrade method follows a similar flow to the in-place method: masters and etcd servers are still upgraded first, however a parallel environment is created for new nodes instead of upgrading them in-place.

 This method allows administrators to switch traffic from the old set of nodes (e.g., the "blue" deployment) to the new set (e.g., the "green" deployment) after the new deployment has been verified.
 If a problem is detected, it is also then easy to rollback to the old deployment quickly.